soorajtom/lwip-hurd-doc/Files/io-ops.c.md

 				 uid_t * uids, size_t uidslen,
 				 uid_t * gids, size_t gidslen)

-Return another port which has been restricted to do only those things which both the current user and the newly specified user can do.
+Gets another port which has been restricted to do only those things which both the current user and the newly specified user can do.

 #### lwip_S_io_duplicate() ####